brunochanrio/DangoPlayer/getdango/archive/obsoletetv.md

 # APK Archive of the obsolete DangoPlayer TV app
 Here is the APK Archive of the obsolete DangoPlayer TV app for Android TV and Google TV

+{% include alert.html type="danger" title="This app is no longer supported" content="The obsolete DangoPlayer TV app is no longer supported anymore and will not work well on newer devices, so we discourage its usage as a daily-use IPTV client" %}

 <table>
     <thead>
         <tr>